-- 2. Click Functions. - Click and drag the Generic Object Action step or the Generic Browser Action step to the desired location among the macro steps.
+- In the TruClient sidebar, click the Add Step icon (Step).
+The Steps box opens. - 2.
+Click Functions. - 3.
+Click and drag the Generic Object Action step or the Generic Browser Action step to the desired location among the macro steps.